Falcon Meaning in Tarot

 Give it a try.
 Re-adopt that spiritual guide waiting patiently by your side.
-Communicate, cooperate, interact and then set upon the task of focused training with that guide.
-In doing so, you train yourself in taking aim on your desires, and casting out a greater part of yourself with the goal to obtaining your high-desires of freedom and accomplishment.
+Communicate, cooperate, interact, and then set upon the task of focused training with that guide.
+In doing so, you train yourself in taking aim on your desires and casting out a greater part of yourself with the goal of obtaining your high-desires of freedom and accomplishment.

 Since I’m so enamored with the falcon meaning in all its potential, I’ve written more about it.
 I invite you to take a look at some other symbolic thoughts I’ve had about the falcon here:

 - Peregrine Parable (an anecdotal story of the falcon who wouldn’t fly on my blog)

 - You might also want to take a gander at my short-page on Bird Symbolism in the Tarot here.